 The habit of consuming junk food today means that many girls eat a less healthy diet than in the past, and this can sometimes result in earlier puberty, also called precocious puberty.
-Concerned parents often come to us with a whole range of questions, such as: “Will early puberty make my daughter shorter?” and “Will my daughter’s growth stop after she starts menstruation?”
+Concerned parents often have a whole range of questions, such as: “Will early puberty make my daughter shorter?” and “Will my daughter’s growth stop after she starts menstruation?”
 Below are some FAQs about early puberty in girls.

 Q: What is precocious puberty?